Highlights from the Ratings and Financial Report for Charter Communications Inc. (CHTR)

 CHTR’s Market Performance

-CHTR stocks went down by -1.95% for the week, with a monthly drop of -14.45% and a quarterly performance of -21.48%, while its annual performance rate touched -14.30%.
-The volatility ratio for the week stands at 3.13% while the volatility levels for the past 30 days are set at 2.78% for Charter Communications Inc..
-The simple moving average for the period of the last 20 days is -7.88% for CHTR stocks with a simple moving average of -19.77% for the last 200 days.
+CHTR stocks went up by 8.81% for the week, with a monthly drop of -4.73% and a quarterly performance of -11.85%, while its annual performance rate touched -1.51%.
+The volatility ratio for the week stands at 3.08% while the volatility levels for the past 30 days are set at 2.98% for Charter Communications Inc..
+The simple moving average for the period of the last 20 days is 2.86% for CHTR stocks with a simple moving average of -12.54% for the last 200 days.

 Analysts’ Opinion of CHTR